A Theory of Collateral Requirements for Central Counterparties

 Date Written: February 29, 2020

-This paper develops a new framework for the design of collateral requirements in a centrally cleared market.
-Clearing members post collateral - initial margins and default funds - to increase their pledgeable income, thereby credibly committing to risk management.
-We show that initial margins are more cost-effective in aligning members' incentives for risk management.
-In contrast, default funds are more valuable to enhance the central counterparty's (CCP) resilience by allowing members to mutualize losses.
-In setting collateral requirements, the CCP balances the opportunity cost of collateral, its effectiveness in providing incentives, and the cost of CCP recapitalization.
-Our model predicts extensive use of initial margin during normal times, and of default funds under extreme market scenarios.
+This paper develops a framework for designing collateral requirements in a centrally cleared market.
+Clearing members post collateral—initial margins and default funds—to increase their pledgeable income, thereby committing to risk management.
+The two types of collateral, however, are not perfect substitutes.
+By achieving loss mutualization, default funds are economically more efficient than initial margins in aligning members' incentives for risk management ex ante.
+The optimal mix of collateral resources balances the efficiency in providing incentives with their relative opportunity costs.
+Our model predicts increased use of initial margins under stringent capital requirements, and of default funds under distressed market scenarios.

 JEL Classification: G18, G23, G28, D82, D62